CodePeeler/Stanford_ML/Week_5/ex4-octave/README.md

 #### Details

-Implement (in Octave) of the backpropagation algorithm for neural networks.
+Implemention (in Octave) of the backpropagation algorithm for neural networks.
 The file ex3data1.mat contains 5000 training examples where each example is 20x20 pixel grayscale image of a digit (i.e. MNIST dataset)